florencemezino/bookinner/READMEMS3.md

 #### Experts
 * The `Experts` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.
-* This page displays interviews about successful people and their readings recommandations
+* This page displays people and their readings recommandations
 * Users can find also multiples articles on how to integrate more reading into their life and make it part of their persoal development.
 For example : 10 ways to make mre time for reading